Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ![](Tutorial-BRMS_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-The intercept is now 2.14 (which represent the mean of the posterior distribution), the regression coefficient for sex is 1.25, and the regression coefficient for extraversion 0.44.
+The intercept is now 2.14 (which represent the mean of the posterior distribution), the mean of the posterior for the regression coefficient for sex is 1.25, and the regression coefficient for extraversion 0.44.
 In a Bayesian analysis we do not have p-values as we do have a frequentist analysis and corresponding hypothesis tests.
 To test whether all regression coefficients are different from zero, we can look at the Credible Intervals that are listed in the summary output or we can visually represent them in density plots.
 If we do so, we clearly see that zero is not included in any of the density plots, meaning that we can be reasonably certain the regression coefficients are different from zero.